This page outlines how CalSTRS handles pension spiking, what

 employer pays an excessive increase in compensation to a member

 at the end of his or her career.
-In cases where spiking has been
+In instances where spiking has

-determined, CalSTRS adjusts benefits to the appropriate level and
+been determined, CalSTRS adjusts benefits to the appropriate

-collects overpayments in a manner consistent with the law.
+level and collects overpayments in a manner consistent with the

 Audits: CalSTRS regularly conducts school